larsvilhuber/self-checking-reproducibility/81-docker-wsl.md

 ## Note

-This section how to run Docker on Windows Subsystem for Linux (WSL).
+This section explains how to run Docker on Windows Subsystem for Linux (WSL).
 This is different but similar to installing the official [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/).
 Docker Desktop may be easier to install, but may also require a license.
 WSL is free to use, but requires more steps to set up.
 The examples given in the [Testing Setup](#testing-setup) section below work in either setup, since they rely on the command line access.

 ## Install WSL